MC-LARC/MC-LARC.github.io/md_files/0ca9ddb6.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...mimic the image.
-Where there's a yellow circle, place red circles around it (5 total).
-Where there's a light green rhombus, put purple triangles next to it (4 total).
-Ignore the beige and grey lines.</li>
+        <li>To make the output, you have to...copy image exactly.
+Where there's a red square, put yellow squares at it's corners (4 total).
+Where there's a blue square, put orange squares directly above and below it (4 total).
+Do nothing with light blue or pink squares.</li>
         <p></p>

-        <li>To make the output, you have to...mirror the graphic.
-Where there's a blue circle, set green circles inside it (4 total).
-Where there's a bright yellow triangle, place dark red triangles around it (6 total).
-Leave alone the violet or turquoise hexagons.</li>
+        <li>To make the output, you have to...copy image exactly.
+Where there's a red square, put gray squares at its corners (4 total).
+Where there's a blue square, put brown squares directly above and below it (4 total).
+Do nothing with green or brown squares.</li>
         <p></p>

         <li>To make the output, you have to...copy image exactly.
-Where there's a red square, put yellow squares at it's corners (4 total).
-Where there's a dark blue square, put orange squares directly above and below it (4 total).
-Do nothing with light blue or magenta squares</li>
+Where there's a blue square, put yellow squares at its corners (4 total).
+Where there's a pink square, put orange squares directly above and below it (4 total).
+Do nothing with light blue or red squares.</li>
         <p></p>

-        <li>To make the output, you have to...draft the picture.
-Where there's a green triangle, position pink triangles at its vertices (3 total).
-Where there's a black rectangle, place teal rectangles to the left and right of it (2 total).
-Do nothing with white or magenta circles.</li>
+        <li>To make the output, you have to...copy image exactly.
+Where there's a gray square, put yellow squares at its corners (4 total).
+Where there's a green square, put orange squares directly above and below it (4 total).
+Do everything with red or light blue squares.</li>
         <p></p>

-        <li>To make the output, you have to...replicate the illustration.
-Where there's a fuschia hexagon, place lime hexagons on its sides (6 total).
-Where there's a taupe circle, put brown circles on its corners (8 total).
-Do nothing with cyan or indigo stars.</li>
+        <li>To make the output, you have to...copy image exactly.
+Where there's a green square, put yellow squares at its corners (4 total).
+Where there's a yellow square, put orange squares directly above and below it (4 total).
+Do everything with light blue or pink squares.</li>
     </ul>
 </div>